adericbourg/make-songbook/README.md

 make-songbook MyLibrary
 ```

+The songbook will be located at the root of your song library (inside `MyLibrary` for the given example).

 > For simplicity reasons, only ePub format is currently supported.
 There is no plan to support any other format for now.
 > If you need to use another format, you may use [Calibre](https://calibre-ebook.com/) that is able to convert your ePub
 > to many other formats (mobi, azw3 or even PDF).